zikes/website/blogposts/certificate-management-policies.md

 This gives about 3 weeks of buffer room.
 If it takes 3 weeks to cycle your server, you might still be affected by such outages.
 But if your cycles take a matter of minutes, there is more than enough time to not ever notice a failed start because of this again.
 If your server hasn't been able to talk to the CA for three weeks, something is seriously wrong and definitely demands your attention.

+Basically, this issue is not expected to manifest itself any longer unless there is a sustained outage, attack, or misconfiguration.

 ## Recommendations for site owners